tmtsoftware/csw/docs/src/main/commons/create-component.md

 @@@ note { title=Note }

-If the component developer wishes to write the handler implementation in Java, then he/she needs to implement the Java version of `ComponentHandlers` which is `JComponentHandlers`.
+If the component developer wishes to write the component handler implementation in Java, they need to implement the Java version of `ComponentHandlers` which is `JComponentHandlers`.
 The source code of `JComponentHandlers` can be found [here]($github.base_url$/csw-framework/src/main/scala/csw/framework/javadsl/JComponentHandlers.scala).
-Any further reference to `ComponentHandlers` should implicitly also apply to `JComponentHandlers`.
+Any further reference to `ComponentHandlers` should be inferred as also applying to `JComponentHandlers`.

 @@@

 #### *Tutorial: Developing an HCD*

-As seen in the @ref:[Getting Started](getting-started.md) page, if you are using the giter8 template, handler classes for both the HCD and Assembly are written for you, with handler implementations stubbed out.
+As seen in the @ref:[Getting Started](getting-started.md) page, if you are using the giter8 template, component handler classes for both the HCD and Assembly are written for you, with implementations stubbed out.
-We will walkthrough filling them in below.
+We will walk-through filling them in below.

 ## Constructing the Component

-After writing the handlers, component developer needs to wire it up with framework.
-In order to do this, the developer needs to implement a `ComponentBehaviorFactory`.
-This factory should be configured in the configuration file for the component (see example below).
-The `csw-framework` picks up the full path of `ComponentBehaviorFactory` from configuration file and spawns the component handlers using this factory in a process of booting a component.
+After writing the component handlers, a developer needs to wire it up with the framework.
+In order to do this, the developer needs to first implement a `ComponentBehaviorFactory`.
+This factory should be specified in a ComponentInfo configuration file for the component (see example below).
+The `csw-framework` picks up the full path of the `ComponentBehaviorFactory` from configuration file and the Supervisor spawns the component handlers using this factory in the process of booting a component.
 The factory is instantiated using Java reflection.

 Additional sample code to implement the `ComponentBehaviorFactory` can be found @ref:[here](../framework/creating-components.md)